cockpit-project/cockpit/doc/urls.md

 ======================

 Cockpit-ws supports logging in directly to a remote machine, without first authenticating on the machine that cockpit-ws is running on.
-A cockpit-ssh processes is spawned that connects via SSH to the remote machine and all requests are proxied via that connection.
+A `cockpit-beiboot` processes is spawned that connects via SSH to the remote machine and all requests are proxied via that connection.